 Family/household relationship difficulties

 What to expect

 If appropriate, following the assessment a series of treatment sessions is normally agreed.
-Children under seven years of age often find it difficult to engage on their own and it would be recommended that a parent also attends session.
 The number of sessions required to help children varies depending on the problem.
-On average, a child will be seen for approximately 8 – 12 sessions.
+On average, a young person will be seen for approximately 8 – 12 sessions.
 However, some children will require fewer whilst others will need to be seen for much longer.